freer4/elevuetor/elevuetor-js/README.md

 - Check the local `_database[PostModel]` object, the in-memory data collection, for the existance of this Id.
 - If it does not exist, it will create an empty `PostModel` instance with this Id.
 This reference is returned immediately, allowing you to chain further down the data structure.
-- `Database` will then add this Id to a queue that will use `Connection` to seamlessly ask for the data for your front-end-accessed records from Mantle.
+- `Database` will then add this Id to a queue that will use `Connection` to seamlessly ask for the data for your front-end-accessed records from the server.
-- When the data is returned from Mantle, it is used to update the existing, corresponding reactive PostModel object, which in turn triggers Vue's UI updates.
+- When the data is returned from the server, it is used to update the existing, corresponding reactive PostModel object, which in turn triggers Vue's UI updates.

 So accessing `posts[id].title` will show an empty string in your vue template until it manages to get the data back from the server, at which point that beautiful Vue renderer will update the UI with the value.
 That's not ideal, so there are lots of helpers built in to make the user experience even better, such as a `_loaded` bool.